What do flight attendants, surgical teams, and successful data science project managers have in common?

 - The Data Science Team Lead certification

-- The Essential Machine Learning Project Checklist from Patrick Guzman that focuses on machine learning project execution steps.
+- The Essential Machine Learning Project Checklist from Patrick Guzman focuses on machine learning project execution steps.

 Get the Data Science Project Charter